 “When you see the light bulb go on in the student’s eyes…When they finally get what you are trying to convey, or the concepts you are trying to teach them, it’s so cool,” said Martin.

 Those interested in helping Mr. Martin can donate to his “Wheels to a teacher” GoFundMe page.

 As of Tuesday (Feb.
 28), prior to the Culver’s event, he’s raised $ 15,171 of the $75,000 goal.

 With the money, he will continue to help students learn by being present in their classrooms.

 If there are any additional funds from the fundraiser, the money will be put towards his continued therapy or home adaptations.

-In addition to the ongoing online fundraiser, a fundraiser was recently held at Georgie Porgie’s, 5502 Washington Ave, on Jan.
-16 to raise the much-needed funds for the teacher.
+In addition to the ongoing online fundraiser, a fundraiser was held in Jan. at Georgie Porgie’s, 5502 Washington Ave, on Jan.
+16 to raise much-needed funds for the teacher.

 This story was originally published by the Racine County Eye on Jan.
 11, 2023.
 We have since updated it to include new fundraiser opportunities as well as updated the donations received through the online fundraiser.